Gurmukhi: Letters

 The letters now always represent unaspirated consonants, and are unvoiced in onset positions and voiced elsewhere.

 Supplementary letters

 In addition to the 35 original letters, there are six supplementary consonants in official usage, referred to as the navīnă ṭollī or navīnă vargă, meaning "new group", created by placing a dot (bindī) at the foot (pairă) of the consonant to create pairĭ bindī consonants.
 These are not present in the Guru Granth Sahib or old texts.
-These are used most often for loanwords, though not exclusively, (Note: The sounds ~ and can natively occur as allophones of [pʰ] and [t͡ʃʰ] respectively.) and their usage is not always obligatory.
+These are used most often for loanwords, though not exclusively, (Note: The sounds ~ and can natively occur as allophones of and respectively.) and their usage is not always obligatory.